 Stress affects more than your emotional health; it has very real effects on your physical wellness, too.
 Proper stress management can ward off disease, including hypertension and adrenal fatigue.
-At Julie Taylor MD Center for Functional Medicine, Dr. Taylor and her highly-skilled team help patients who live in and around Pasadena, California learn stress-reduction techniques to help minimize stress-induced physical ailments that negatively affect your quality of life.
+Dr. Taylor and her highly-skilled team help patients learn stress-reduction techniques to help minimize stress-induced physical ailments that negatively affect your quality of life.

 Stress puts your body into overdrive.
 Your heart works harder, you might feel your breath come slightly faster, and your hormones — particularly cortisol and adrenaline — pump out at higher-than-normal rates.

 In addition, stress makes it so your body can’t shut down and repair.
 Sleep may be interrupted and your psychological state is in constant alert — you never get to relax.

 Stress can also drive you to make poor lifestyle choices, like eating too much, drinking, and smoking.
 When you feel stressed you may skip exercise and sleep poorly.

 Big life events, such as moving, a death in the family, bankruptcy, or a divorce, are obvious stressors.
 But small events can cause compounding stress that’s just as impactful.
 Day-to-day issues with your home, job, family, or social situations pile up to tax your adrenal system, rev your heart rate, and cause low-grade inflammation.

 Stress-reduction techniques include lifestyle makeovers.
 This might be as simple as delegating tasks at home so you’re responsible for less.
 You may also teach yourself that it’s OK to say “no” to extra assignments at work or extracurricular activities, such as the PTA or church bake sale.

 Dr. Taylor can offer guidance as to exercise, nutrition, meditation, and hormone therapy, that has a proven effect on reducing stress.